Documentation

 Row-level access

-Row-level filters in data access policies are combined together with filters defined using the query_rewrite configuration option.
+Row-level filters in access policies are combined together with filters defined using the query_rewrite configuration option.
 Both will apply to the request.

 When querying a view, row-level filters defined in the view are combined together with row-level filters defined in relevant cubes.
 Both will apply to the request.